A Review of Common Indiana State Back Taxes Options

-If a taxpayer has an unpaid tax liability with DOR, they offer various options in order to assist taxpayers in resolving tax liabilities.
+If a taxpayer has an unpaid tax liability with DOR, they can pay the bill online, through the mail, in person, or on the phone.
+For more details, check out our guide to paying Indiana state taxes.
+The DOR also offers various options in order to assist taxpayers in resolving tax liabilities.
 For instance, options exist to set up a monthly payment or apply for a settlement through the Offer In Compromise program.
 Additionally, certain taxpayers may qualify for non-collection status (called currently not collectible by the IRS) or Innocent Spouse relief in the case of a married individual.

 Below we will discuss these options (not an exhaustive list) with the state of Indiana.
 Throughout this article, we may provide practical tips.
 However, taxpayers should seek the advice of a qualified tax professional.